Resource forest concepts and features for Azure Active Directory Domain Services

 A forest is a logical construct used by Active Directory Domain Services (AD DS) to group one or more domains.
 The domains then store objects for user or groups, and provide authentication services.

-In Azure AD DS, the forest only contains one domain.
+In an Azure AD DS managed domain, the forest only contains one domain.
 On-premises AD DS forests often contain many domains.
 In large organizations, especially after mergers and acquisitions, you may end up with multiple on-premises forests that each then contain multiple domains.

 Resource forests also provide the capability to lift-and-shift your applications one component at a time.
 Many legacy on-premises applications are multi-tiered, often using a web server or front end and many database-related components.
 These tiers make it hard to lift-and-shift the entire application to the cloud in one step.
 With resource forests, you can lift your application to the cloud in phased approach, which makes it easier to move your application to Azure.

 Organizations that have more than one domain often need users to access shared resources in a different domain.
 Access to these shared resources requires that users in one domain authenticate to another domain.
 To provide these authentication and authorization capabilities between clients and servers in different domains, there must be a trust between the two domains.

 With domain trusts, the authentication mechanisms for each domain trust the authentications coming from the other domain.
 Trusts help provide controlled access to shared resources in a resource domain (the trusting domain) by verifying that incoming authentication requests come from a trusted authority (the trusted domain).
 Trusts act as bridges that only allow validated authentication requests to travel between domains.